-If the employer chooses to not match, they may do a “non-elect contribution”.
+If the employer chooses not to match, they may make a “non-elect contribution”.
 That means they will contribute 2% of your salary.
-Even if you are contributing 3% of your salary, they will only contribute the 2%.
+Even if you are contributing 3% of your salary, they will only contribute 2%.

 3. Employees Control the Investments

 With most 401(k)s, you are limited to the investment options that your employer provides you.
 This is considerably different when compared to the SIMPLE IRA.
-Being a self employed retirement plan, the SIMPLE IRA gives you the discretion of what exactly you want your money invested into.
-If you want to buy individual stocks, mutual funds, ETFs, or CDs, you are allowed.
-This is the same feature that a SEP IRA offers.
+Being a self-employed retirement plan, the SIMPLE IRA gives you the discretion of what exactly you want your money invested into.

 A lot of 401(k)s have loan provisions that allow the employee to borrow against their money if need be.
 With SIMPLE IRAs, this is not the case.
 Keep that in mind if you’re thinking that this might be a last resort place to draw money out.

-This is something that should be definitely noted within the SIMPLE IRA.
-Most retirement plans — 401(k)s, regular IRAs, or Roth IRAs, etc. — have the 10% early withdrawal penalty if under the age of 59.5.
+This is something that should definitely be noted within the SIMPLE IRA.
+Most retirement plans — 401(k)s, regular IRAs, Roth IRAs, etc. — have a 10% early withdrawal penalty if under the age of 59.5.
 But with the SIMPLE IRA, it takes it one step further.

 If the SIMPLE IRA that you’ve started is less than two years and you cash it out, instead of the normal 10% penalty, you will be subject to a 25% penalty in addition to ordinary income tax.